-Chili loses leaves
+Chili plant leaves falling off

 If many chili leaves fall off, turn yellow or brown — please sit down now — this is not a good sign.
 Unfortunately, it is certain that the chili plant is not doing well.
 If the problem is neither recognized nor corrected, your chili will soon be shrinking.

 First, you check how damp the earth is.
-Incorrect watering behaviour is the main reason why Capsicum plants are entering the chili sky.
+Incorrect watering behavior is the main reason why Capsicum plants are entering the chili heaven.
 Drill your finger deep into the soil.
 It is not unusual for moisture to accumulate in the lower part of flower pots.
 Waterlogging causes roots of chillies to rot quickly.
 In this case you prefer to plant the chilli in a new, permeable soil.
 Remove the old soil first.
 Read the article about watering chillies correctly.

 Too little water has similar symptoms to too much water.
 Therefore, use your index finger to check whether the lower layer of earth is fart-dry.
 It is enough to feel only little moisture.
 The best way to describe good soil moisture is with tobacco moisture.
 This refers to the tobacco from which cigarettes are made.

 When dry, leaves wither and hang down.
 If poured early, they recover quite quickly.
 You can also train your plants to deal with a lack of water.
 Water them now and then only when their foliage is sagging.